AJannik/CreativeCoding/README.md

 # CreativeCoding
-This is a collection of small execises with Processing for Java Every class outside Util is a Processing Skecth and can be executed.
+This is a collection of small execises with Processing for Java <br>
+Every class outside Util is a Processing Skecth and can be executed.